Welcome PHPolks 🐘

 Venue

-The venue is located in the Dresden Johannstadt, close to the bus stop "Tatzberg" or "Pfotenhauerstraße".
+The venue is located in the central City of Dresden, close to the tram stop "Pirnaischer Platz".

 View Larger Map